danwahl/danwahl.github.io/_posts/2022-05-14-schelling-out.md

 Any other thoughts?
 Sure! **Cold winters suck**, so let's all meet somewhere warm for a few months next year and see how it goes.

 ## Results

-See [here](https://github.com/danwahl/schelling-out) for the source code and data used to generate the following table.

 ```
                                          biking   housing     vegan    winter     total